intro

 How to Use Subqueries in SQL

-When it comes to SQL subqueries, there are a few rules to keep in mind:
+When it comes to subqueries, there are a few rules to consider:

 These rules define how you can use a subquery in SQL.
 Let’s now look at some examples to understand the syntax required by SQL subqueries.